Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 The linear TV framework offers three vectors for audience audience targeting:

 1. Content: Marketers select shows based on content — sports, soap opera, news, etc., — which serves as a proxy for the viewers’ demographics.
-This, of course, is based on assumptions, such as “men watch sports” and “women watch soap operas.”
+This, of course, is based on assumptions, such as “kids watch cartoons” and “adults watch the news.”

 3. Geography: Where a consumer is located helps advertisers hone their targeting further.
 For instance, a tire company will show regular tires to markets in the south, and ads for snow tires for markets likely to experience winter weather.